peteroupc/peteroupc.github.io/colorgen.md

 - **Grayscale.** A color, `color`, can be converted to grayscale by calculating `[Luminance(color), Luminance(color), Luminance(color)]`.
 - **Contrasting color.** A _contrasting color_ is a foreground (text) color with high contrast to the background color or vice versa.
 For example, if [`Luminance(color)`](#Luminance_Grayscale) is 0.5 or less, select `[1, 1, 1]` (white) as a contrasting color; otherwise, select `[0, 0, 0]` (black) as a  contrasting color.
     - **Note:** In the [Web Content Accessibility Guidelines 2.0](https://www.w3.org/TR/2008/REC-WCAG20-20081211/#visual-audio-contrast-contrast), the _contrast ratio_ of two colors is `(RelLum(brighter) + 0.05) / (RelLum(darker) + 0.05)`, where `RelLum(color)` is the _relative luminance_ of a color, as defined in the guidelines<sup>[(4)](#Note4)</sup>; `brighter` is the color with higher relative luminance; and `darker` is the other color.
 In general, under those guidelines, a _contrasting color_ is one whose contrast ratio with another color is 4.5 (or 7) or greater.

+Finding the **average luminance of an image** or collection of colors is often equivalent to&mdash;
+- adding all the luminances of the colors in the image or collection (where the luminance of each color `color` is `Luminance(color)`), then
+- dividing the result by the number of such colors.

 <a id=Color_Schemes></a>
 ### Color Schemes